asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Review-Board-Usage.md

----
+!!! note

-**Note:**  It is acceptable for a contributor to post patches to Review Board before they are complete to get some feedback on the approach being taken.
+    It is acceptable for a contributor to post patches to Review Board before they are complete to get some feedback on the approach being taken.
 However, if the code is not yet ready to be merged, it must be documented as such.

     A review request with a patch proposed for merging should have documented testing and should not have blatant [Coding Guidelines](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Coding-Guidelines) violations.
 If a patch has substantial issues, the review will be closed and you will be asked to re-submit it once it conforms to the project guidelines.

----
+[//]: # (end-note)

 Using post-review